joel-costigliola/gentrack/README.md

 S3 -> Lambda -> DynamoDB

 A lambda is triggered for any files put in the specified S3 bucket, the lambda reads the file, compute the sum of values for each day and save the result in DynamoDB.
+I have decided to only store the sum per day and meter instead of all the values as our use case only need that, if in the future we need all the data I assume we will keep them in S3 so that it will be possible to reprocess it.

 Assumption: files can be processed within 15 min, if that's not the case then an alternative architecture must be used (see alternatives section).